 What is Gluten?

-If you are suffering from the celiac disease or has gluten intolerance (non-coeliac gluten sensitivity), even the small amount of gluten can cause harmful effects.
+If you are suffering from celiac disease or has gluten intolerance (non-coeliac gluten sensitivity), even a small amount of gluten can cause harmful effects.
 In such cases, a gluten-free diet is a great choice to prevent problems.

-The gluten-free diet is popular among a large number of population because it prevents the allergic reaction caused by eating gluten-rich food.
+The gluten-free diet is popular among a large population because it prevents the allergic reaction caused by eating gluten-rich food.

 Also, those who have celiac disease can experience the activation of an immune system that attacks the healthy cells in the body.
 This results in serious side effects like diarrhea, weight loss, and various nutritional deficiencies.